cathalgking/cking-portfolio/visualisations.md

 **More to follow...**

-A PCA PLOT short [HTML report](http://htmlpreview.github.com/?https://github.com/cathalgking/cking-portfolio/blob/master/3D_PCA_Plotly.html "Image source") that will search for and visualise genes related to a disease of interest.
+A PCA PLOT short [pca HTML report](http://htmlpreview.github.com/?https://github.com/cathalgking/cking-portfolio/blob/master/3D_PCA_Plotly.html "Image source") that will search for and visualise genes related to a disease of interest.